 Every new member of staff, supply staff, contractor or volunteer will receive safeguarding training before contact with students at the school.
 This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child (including reassuring victims that they are being taken seriously and that they will be supported and kept safe), how to record, the processes for referral to Children's Services and the statutory assessments under Section 17 and Section 47 as well as the remit of the role of the Designated Safeguarding Lead (DSL).
 The training will also include information about raising concerns about another adult's behaviour and suitability to work with children.
-Staff will also receive online safety training as this is part of the documents outlined above, which they are required to read and sign to say they have accessed and read these key documents via
+Staff will also receive online safety training as this is part of the overarching safeguarding approach of our school.
+They will be given copies of the documents outlined above, which they are required to read and sign to say they have accessed and read these key documents via